 “Oh, sorry.
-I didn’t know we were staring the cleanse right at this moment.
+I didn’t know we were starting the cleanse right at this moment.
 You know what?
 I bet all the grease in the buttercream icing will act as awesome colon lube for upcoming cleanse. ”

 “You can’t be serious about that,” she says in a pissy voice, “And I’ll have you know this evening is the kick off party to starting your cleanse.”
 Now her voice gets a little breathy and high-pitched like she’s just seen Jesus and she coos, “You can buy this juicer tonight and tomorrow wake up and start your brand new life.”

 “What if I like my life the way it is?
 I happen to think I have a great life.”